syncfusion-content/maui-docs/MAUI/Polar-Charts/Axis/Overview.md

 ## Key features

 * Axis supports different types of axes such as Category, Numeric, and Date Time.
 * It allows you to customize the chart axis line, including grid lines, and tick lines.
-You can also customize the style of the axis line by defining the [AxisLineStyle]().
-* Axis allows you to customize the origin of the chart axis.
-* It provides options to set padding for the axis.